What Is Orthostatic Hypotension?

 Prognosis depends on the underlying cause.
 Medication-induced OH is reversible with drug adjustment.
 OH due to dehydration or deconditioning responds well to hydration and exercise.
 Neurogenic OH from neurodegenerative diseases is progressive and harder to control.

 OH is an independent risk factor for cardiovascular events, falls, and mortality.
-The incidence of falls in older adults with OH is 2 times higher than in older adults without OH.
-Hip fractures associated with falls have a mortality of 20-30% in the first year.
+Fall incidence in older adults with OH is 2 times higher than in those without OH.
+Hip fractures from falls carry a 20-30% mortality in the first year.

 Multimodal treatment (physical measures + pharmacotherapy when needed + acupuncture) can significantly improve quality of life and reduce the risk of falls, even in patients with neurogenic OH.
 Patient education on safety measures and fall prevention is as important as pharmacologic treatment.